Lifted (CL song)

-"Lifted" is a song by South Korean rapper, singer and songwriter CL.
-It was released as her debut American single on August 19, 2016.
+"Lifted" is a song by South Korean rapper and singer CL.
+It was released through YG Entertainment on August 19, 2016, as her debut English single.

 Background

 The song was written by CL, Asher Roth, and Teddy Park, with the production being handled by the latter.
 It heavily samples the song "Method Man" by Wu-Tang Clan.

 Critical reception

 Colette Bennett of The Daily Dot said "something about [the song] seems too simple" and went on to say that "CL's rapping is strong as usual" and "the song has a chill, reggae-inspired vibe".
 Billboard's Tamar Herman stated that the song "diverges sharply from CL's image as one of South Korea's most prominent female rappers and eschews her typical aggressive style.
 Referencing drugs and liquor liberally while roaming around New York City, this isn't the same CL that K-pop fans are used to.
 Built for listening to on a hazy summer day, 'Lifted' takes a step back from CL's typical raps, aside from a quick bit at the beginning of the song."
 Nolan Feeney of Entertainment Weekly labeled it "a solid-gold banger".